schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 > Note that there are two encoding schemes for repeated fields, which are used
 > based on the type of the field that is being repeated.
 > I will not discuss the "packed" scheme, which is used for simple scalar
-> values and also uses a `LEN`-style encoding here.
+> values and also uses a `LEN`-style encoding, in this post.
 > In older versions of protobuffer, this "packed" scheme was opt-in, but
 > in more modern versions it is the default for simple repeated scalars!